shtaif/react-async-iterators/README.md

 ## Plain values

-All of the consuming hooks and components __also__ accept plain (_"non-iterable"_) values safely, rendering them as-are with very low extra overhead - their inputs may alternate between async iterable and plain values at any time.
+All of the consuming hooks and components __also__ accept plain (_"non-iterable"_) values safely, rendering them as-are with very low extra overhead - their inputs may alternate between async iterable and plain values any time.

 When rendering a plain value, the iteration state properties behave alternatively like so: